UDST/bayarea_urbansim/README.md

 4. Activate the environment: `conda activate baus-env-2020`
 6. Store `run_setup.yaml` next to the repository (ask an MTC contact for access) and use it to specify the `inputs` and `outputs` folder locations and `run_name`
 7. Pull inputs into the model `inputs` folder (ask an MTC contact for access)
-8. Establish an outputs folder in the `outputs` folder using the `run_name` as the folder name, and copy the outputs folder structure into it (ask an MTC contact for access)
-10. Run `python baus.py` from the main model directory (more info about the command line arguments: `python baus.py --help`)
+8. Run `python baus.py` from the main model directory (more info about the command line arguments: `python baus.py --help`)

+To send messages to slack:
+0. Install `slacker` python module
+1. Set `SLACK_TOKEN` environment variable to be the token for slack authentication
+2. Set `URBANSIM_SLACK` environment variable to 1

+Todo: Document `MAPS`, AWS S3 functionality.
+Does this still work?